Open Ethics Label: AI nutrition labels

 What is it for?

-The wizzard allows developer and/or product owner of an AI system to label their solution by voluntarily providing information about the three key pillars: Training Data, Algorithms, and the Decision Space.
-The automatically-generated label HTML code could be then pasted into a website with zero-effort, providing transparency to the end-users.
+The wizzard allows developer and/or product owner of an AI system to disclose their solution by voluntarily providing information about the three key pillars: Training Data, Algorithms, and the Decision Space.
+The automatically-generated label HTML code could be then pasted into a website with zero effort, providing transparency to the end-users.

 How does it look like?